Stan (dinosaur): Life and death

 Stan's fossils show notable signs of wear and indication that the dinosaur experienced multiple attacks and illnesses throughout his life.
 Puncture wounds on the back of his skull and rib indicate that he was at one point bitten by another T. rex.
-Other bite marks at the base of his skull suggest his neck was once broken and caused the fusion of two vertebrate, resulting in a loss of mobility and pain for the rest of his life.
+Other bite marks at the base of his skull suggest his neck was once broken and caused the fusion of two vertebrae, resulting in a loss of mobility and pain for the rest of his life.
 The injury spurred the growth of excess bone around his neck, showing a remarkable recovery.
 Other irregularities in Stan's skull include non-symmetrical holes on either side of his jaw with smoothed edges, which are indications that these are more healed wounds.

 According to the Black Hills Institute, Stan likely lived in a family unit of other T. rex.
 His mate could have been the cause of some of his injuries.
 Stan likely ate hadrosaurids, also known as duck-billed dinosaurs, such as Edmontosaurus.
 It is unknown what exactly caused Stan's death, but many theories suggest that it could have been the result of old age, starvation due to limited mobility from his injuries, or even parasitic infections that many T. rex exhibit signs of.

 In 2005, the BBC program The Truth About Killer Dinosaurs used Stan's skull as a model for their hydraulic test of the T. rex's bite force and estimated that it exceeded 6.8 tonnes.
 Additional tests, like those published by Karl T. Bates and colleagues in 2009, used Stan's remains to study the weight distribution of T.rex, as well as how their mass and proportions would have affected their movement.
-Bates et al. estimated that Stan was larger than previous belief, at around 16,875 pounds (7.6 tonnes); they also concluded that Stan, as well as other Tyrannosaurus rex specimens, were much more robust than commonly believed.
+Bates et al. estimated that Stan was larger than previously believed, at around 16,875 pounds (7.6 tonnes); they also concluded that Stan, as well as other Tyrannosaurus rex specimens, were much more robust than commonly believed.

 Exhibition

-It took more than 30,000 hours for the Black Hills Institute to prepare the fossil for display; he was the centerpiece for the opening of the T. rex World Exhibition and toured around Japan before coming to reside in the Black Hills Institute's Hall of Dinosaurs.
+It took more than 30,000 hours (3.4 years) for the Black Hills Institute to prepare the fossil for display; he was the centerpiece for the opening of the T. rex World Exhibition and toured around Japan before coming to reside in the Black Hills Institute's Hall of Dinosaurs.
 Stan is the most duplicated T. rex fossil, and as a result, more people have seen Stan (and casts of Stan) than any other Tyrannosaurus.

 The New Mexico Museum of Natural History is home to a cast of BHI 3033.
 The museum purchased the cast in 2008, and it remains a center piece of the museum, which is home to numerous other dinosaur fossils, notable T. rex skulls, and skull fragments.
-Another cast resides at Walt Disney World Resort in Orlando, Florida, which is also home to a cast of Sue.
+Another cast resided at Disney's Animal Kingdom theme park in the Walt Disney World Resort in Orlando, Florida, which is also home to a cast of Sue.